 Me: Alright, gotta go, I’m getting to work.

 Working for Enerplay was more stable, they had a steady pay schedule and I was well briefed in the way they wanted things done.
 It was seldom to be surprised about anything they did, except the areas they chose to drill…they were always after old gas production.
 When you’d look at your prospect on the railroad commission it would invariable look like a pincushion there would be so many dots on the map.
 Aside from that it was a pretty normal job.
 We usually worked on our own, one landman for each prospect, unless things got really hairy and assistance was required.
 Over a couple of years I only worked with another landman on two prospects.
-Every few months we would have a “company meeting” to discuss everyone’s prospects and, in theory, learn something from the difficulties our fellow landmen were having on their prospects.
-The last meeting we had was in September.
-If you’ve read much of the content here you’ll probably know that nothing ever got accomplished when all the landmen got together besides golfing and drinking.
-It amazes me that anytime we all congregated in once place, even for just one night, the drinking would go on until the early hours of the morning.
-Some of the worst hangovers I can recall were a result of meetings like these, and strangely some of the best rounds of golf I’ve ever played as well.
-Maybe there’s more correlation there than I’ve realized…
+Every few months we would have a “company meeting” to discuss everyone’s prospects and if you’ve read much of the content here you’ll probably know that nothing ever got accomplished when a bunch of landmen get together after the drinking and golfing started.
+We’d meet in the conference room of the hotel and our broker with the assistance of our “crew chief” would go through and call landmen up one by one to have them “present” their problem, and how it was ultimately solved.
+This experience was a great way for us to learn from each other, and after we got finished with our mini conference we’d head out to the golf course.
+Since most of us never worked with each other, or were even in the same county as one another, it was also a great time to socialize.
+The golf was always fun and the drinking usually went late into the night.

 Then the price of oil started going down…